 The program is designed for space operations and technology innovation professionals and advances workforce development with a rigorous, application-based curriculum, emphasizing the Indo-Pacific region and Hawai‘i’s strategic role in national security.
 ARTEMIS highlights Hawai‘i as an emerging space and STEM market, combining core curriculum with specialized content responsive to participants’ capstone projects.

-The program runs from May-December, with a monthly 3 day commitment (Thurs-Sat) through November, and 2 days in December (21 days total).
-The nominal program dates begin May 22, 2025 and end Dec.
-6, 2025.
-The program will begin at 8am and end at 5pm on Thursdays and Fridays, mid-afternoon on Saturdays.
-This is an in-person program in Hawaii, with the July session likely held at Peterson SFB in Colorado Springs, CO.
+The program runs from August 22 to March 7, 2026.
+This is an in-person program in Hawaii, with the November session held at Space Force Base, location TBD.
 Activities will include lectures, discussions, hands-on activities and site visits.
 The program participants will be expected to complete a capstone project.

 1. Cube Satellites and Small Satellite Platforms.
 ARTEMIS focuses on utilizing low Earth orbit for reconnaissance, aiming to shift away from the traditional DoD model of large, expensive satellites procured over years.
 Instead, it promotes more flexible, responsive, and cost-effective space access.
 This course will cover Cube satellites, their subsystems, capabilities, limitations, and how they provide a platform ISR applications.